dennsgh/mrilabs/README.md

 ## Installing and Running Sonaris

-A stable distribution of the Sonaris
+A stable distribution of Sonaris
 ```
 pip install sonaris
 ```